td0g/PCB_Gcode_Toolkit/README.md

 The genetic permutation algorithm is more complicated.
 It is inconsistent and not recommended for larger boards, but works very well with smaller boards.

-### 4. Copy

-This tool simply copies the original gcode path to a new location (without deleting the original).
-It is useful for cutting two identical boards on one PCB.
-It can be used multiple times and will only copy the original gcode (IE. using the tool twice will result in three boards, not four).

 ### 5. Draw